How to Teach Scissor Cutting Skills to Upper Elementary Kids

 How to Create Montessori Art Collaging Lessons

 The word collage actually derives from “la colle,” which means glue in French.
 The art of collage making goes all the way back to the 1800s; even famous artists like Pablo Picassco and Georges Braque incorporated it into their works.
-Today’s collage artists astound us with treasures like antiques, special handcrafted papers, and upcycled toys; it’s an art form that’s transformed into the most unimaginable spectacular of materials.
+Today’s collage artists astound us with treasures like antiques, special handcrafted papers, and upcycled toys.
+It’s an art form that’s transformed into the most unimaginable spectacular of materials.

 Ultimate Montessori Art Collaging Guide, kids activities